SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/index.md

-High throughput computing is an excellent fit for:

-*    Your computation can be split into many independent jobs
+*    Your computation splits into many independent jobs
 *    Your workflow involves individual jobs be run on a single processor
-*    Your applications can be interrupted and restarted at a later time
+*    Your application can be interrupted and restarted at a later time

 Come to this session to learn all about DHTC and the basics of grid computing.
+Learn

+*    what is distributed high throughput computing
+*    what are the best practices of DHTC
+*    How to split your computation into many independent jobs
+*    How to manage a scientific workflow

 > ## Setup Instructions
 > We will do all the exercises on `login.duke.ci-connect.net`.
 If you do not have an account on